renoir01/Programming_C_Summative/README.md

 - Each solution is independent and can be compiled and run separately
 - The solutions include input validation and error handling
 - Comments are included throughout the code to explain the implementation details
+- The repository structure follows the assessment requirements with each question in its own directory